Det Biovidenskabelige Fakultet - Københavns Universitetwww.life.ku.dkFaculty of Life Sciences

 Writing your own plug-ins

-If you want to write plug-ins yourself, you may consult the automatically generated JavaDoc documentation online or download it as a zip-file.
+If you want to write plug-ins yourself, you may consult the automatically generated JavaDoc documentation online (also installed locally by the Windows installer).
 It has to be un-zipped in an empty directory, and afterwards you can load the index.html file in a browser.
 As a further service you may use the sample code for StandardPlugin.java as a template for writing your own plug-in.
 The corresponding compiled class file is included with the software at download, but it has to be installed as a plug-in as described in the manual through the "Edit"/"Installed plugins" menu item.